PhamNamSon/portfolio/README.md

 - **Terraform** provisions everything with state in S3.

 > This setup is my **production hosting solution**, chosen for cost efficiency and scalability.

 ---

+### 3. Contact Form Email Flow (AWS Lambda + SES)

+- **AWS SES** for reliable email delivery from the contact form.
+- **AWS Lambda** function processes form submissions securely before forwarding them via SES.
+- **Validation & monitoring** ensure only valid messages are sent.
+- Integrated with the React frontend contact form.

+> This setup adds a professional communication channel directly from the site.

+---